bunkerity/bunkerweb/docs/environment_variables.md

 Values : *yes* | *no*
 Default value : *no*
 Context : *global*, *multisite*
 Set this environment variable to *yes* if you're using bunkerized-nginx behind a reverse proxy.
 This means you will see the real client address instead of the proxy one inside your logs.
-Modsecurity, fail2ban and others security tools will also then work correctly.
+Ssecurity tools will also then work correctly.

 `PROXY_REAL_IP_FROM`
 Values : *\<list of trusted IP addresses and/or networks separated with spaces\>*